-The Fuji Oil Group aims to reduce waste in its product manufacturing processes based on the Basic Policy of Environmental Integrity.*1 The Environmental Vision 2030,*2 to be fulfilled by 2030, shows our Groupwide commitment to waste reduction.
+The Fuji Oil Group aims to reduce waste in our product manufacturing processes based on the Basic Policy of Environmental Integrity.
+Our Environmental Vision 2030* shows our Group-wide commitment to a 10% reduction in waste intensity.

-*2 Follow the link below to learn more about the Environmental Vision 2030.
+* Follow the link below to learn more about Environmental Vision 2030.

-The Chief “ESG” Officer (C“ESG”O) oversees initiatives in this area.
-The ESG Committee,*1 an advisory body to the board of directors, has been monitoring the progress and results of initiatives as a material ESG issue.*2 The ESG Committee reports insights to the board of directors for review.
+Waste reduction initiatives were overseen by the Chief “ESG” Officer (C“ESG”O) in FY2021.
+Since FY2022, that role has been transferred to the ESG Representative.
+The Sustainability Committee,*1 an advisory body to the Board of Directors, monitors the progress and results of initiatives as a material ESG issue.*2

 *2 Follow the link below to learn more about material ESG issues.